-Currently, the Town is completing its decennial Comprehensive Plan of Conservation and Development ("POCD"), intended to serve as guide for improved utilization of underdeveloped land parcels across town and to encourage redevelopment in high traffic commercial areas, particularly along the Route 1 corridor.
-A Transit Oriented Development plan was completed in late fall of 2017 and is being incorporating into the POCD to serve as the town's roadmap for the next ten years.
-The plan is schedule to be finalized, approved and adopted by the end of 2018, with implementation steps to begin soon after.
+Earlier this year, the Town completed its decennial Comprehensive or Master Plan, entitled in Connecticut the "Plan of Conservation and Development" ("POCD"), intended to serve as guide for improved utilization of underdeveloped land parcels across town and to encourage redevelopment in high traffic commercial areas, particularly along the Route 1 corridor.
+A Transit Oriented Development plan was completed in late fall of 2017 and has also been incorporated into the POCD to serve as the town's roadmap for the next ten years.
+A Coastal Resilience Plan, completed in 2016, was also incorporated into the adopted POCD.